emCOMP/crisis_bots/README.md

 ## RedditCollector3.py

-Prints flattened json data for every comment in a given submission select the submission by altering the submission ID on this line
+Prints flattened json data for every comment in a given submission.
+Select the submission by altering the submission ID on this line:
 ```
 submission = r.get_submission(submission_id='4riq0c')
 ```